linkeddatacenter/kees/README.md

 A **KEES compliant application** is a Semantic Web Application that is not in conflict with the KEES Language Profile.

-A **KEES Agent** is a software process that understands a portion the KEES language profile and that it is able to do actions on a knowledge base.
-For instance, it could be able to ingest data and/or to answer some questions.

-If you want to share/trade your knowledge base, simply attach your KEES plan, questions, license and workflow to **kees:sharableKnowledge** object.

 ## RDF Store requirement